 Read Also: Abusing Cannabis Increases the Risk of Testicular Cancer

-On the contrary, in the States with the highest rates of marijuana use and vaping, the number of e-cigarettes, or vaping, product use-associated lung injury (EVALI) cases per capita has decreased.
+On the contrary, in the States with the highest rates of marijuana use and vaping, the number of e-cigarette or vaping product use-associated lung injury (EVALI) cases per capita has decreased.

 Vitamin E acetate in question